kesaroid/ResNet-for-Tiny-Imagenet/README.md

 ![res_model](https://github.com/kesaroid/ResNet-for-Tiny-Imagenet/blob/master/model.png "ResNet model implemented")

+9 blocks in total, with 8 ResNet blocks and GlobalAveragePooling at the end.

 ### Augmentation Techniques:

 I used the `imgaug` library to augment my images, and few of the augmentation methods are